Translations

 Introduction

-Too many days have passed, since 6/16/2021.
+Too many days have passed, since June 16.
 I need to talk with Granny Wood.
-You are welcome to listen into my conversation.
+You are welcome to listen to the conversation.

 Conversation with Granny Wood

 Hi, Granny!
-I'm sorry that I didn't talk to you (in writing), on your birthday anniversary, on 6/16/2021.
-(I spoke to you in words many times on that day.)
-I can only imagine what Papaw Wood, Mom, Dad, uncle Bobby (Robert Allen Wood, 5/14/1939 - 1/18/1941), and so many others in the family, on both the Wood and Ferrell side, are doing now.
+I'm sorry that I didn't talk with you, in writing, on your birthday on the 16th.
+I spoke to you verbally many times that day.
+I can only imagine what Papaw Wood, Mom, Dad, Uncle Bobby (Robert Allen Wood, 5/14/1939 - 1/18/1941), and so many others in the family, on both the Wood and Ferrell sides, are doing now.
 It must be great!
-I can see, by my eyes of faith!
-My eyes of faith long to join y'all, to see everyone and to see what you all are seeing now!
-I'm on my way Home, Granny!
-I'll get there!
+I can see with my eyes of faith!
+I long to join you all, to see everyone, and to see what you are seeing now!
+I'm on my way, Granny!
+I'll get there one of these days!

 Hey, Granny!
-I'm age 60 now.
-I'll be age 61 in less that a month!
+I'm 60 now.
+I'll be 61 in less than a month!
 I'm getting up there!
-I always remember sitting in the beach chairs with you, in your front yard (in Bean Station, TN).
-We watched the clouds, and I guessed the shape of the clouds.
-Some looked like mountains, birds, bears, etc. We had fun!
-You taught me imagination.
+I always remember sitting in the beach chairs with you in the front yard, in Bean Station, Tennessee.
+We watched clouds, and I guessed the shape of the clouds.
+Some looked like mountains, birds, bears, and so forth.
+We had fun!
+You encouraged my imagination.
 I still have that!
-I loved to spend a week in the summers with Papaw and you!
+I loved spending a week in the summer with Papaw and you!
 I had educational fun, even if I didn't know that I was being educated at the time!
-I remember sitting beside Papaw and you at church (Calvary Baptist Church, Morristown, TN) on Sunday mornings.
+I remember sitting beside Papaw and you at Calvary Baptist Church, in Morristown, Tennessee, on Sunday mornings.
 You always gave me clove chewing gum.
-Some years ago, I found a pack of the same gum.
+Several years ago, I found a pack of the same gum.
 I have it stored in my chest of drawers!
 I remember enjoying hearing you sing and amen, under your breath, to the sermon.
-Papaw said his amens loudly.
+Papaw said every amen loudly.

-Granny, my mind is filled with so many wonderful memories of birthday, holiday, family reunion, and other types of gatherings!
-As a boy, who grew into a young man, all those gatherings deepened the roots of my godly, family heritage!
+Granny, my mind is filled with so many wonderful memories of birthdays, holidays, family reunions, and other types of gatherings!
+As a boy, who grew into a young man, all those gatherings deepened the roots of my godly family heritage!
 Thank you, Granny.
 I love you!

-When you lived at the homeplace, after Papaw had passed, I was so glad to see you, on each visit!
+When you lived at the homeplace, after Papaw passed, I was so glad to see you during each visit!
 At Papaw's funeral visitation, I remember that you said, “He loved me so good.”
-As you know, I finished college, married, and moved to Missouri – after Papaw passed.
-My wife and I came to visit as often as we could.
+As you know, after Papaw passed away, I finished college, married, and moved to Missouri.
+My wife and I came back to visit as often as we could.

-When you passed on Home, on 8/12/1991, I was honored to conduct your funeral and graveside services.
-(I've visited the gravesite for Papaw and you many times, but not as often as I would like to do.)
+After 8/12/1991, when you passed on to your heavenly home, I was honored to conduct your funeral and graveside services.
+I've visited the grave sites of Papaw and you many times, but not as often as I would like to.
 In part of my eulogy, I said, “Granny, your little Indian chief is coming home.”
-I had explained the time, while staying with Papaw and you one summer week, that I had decided to “run off.”
+I explained the time, while staying with Papaw and you one summer week, that I had decided to “run off.”
 I was in my early school age years.
-I had started walking away, down the road.
+I started walking off down the road.
 You watched and said, “Come back, my little Indian chief!”
 Well, I did.
-I don't know why I'd decided to “run off.”
-I was glad to have returned!
+I don't know why I decided to “run off.”
+I was glad to return!

 Conversation Conclusion

 Granny, your “little Indian chief” will come Home!
-It will take me a few years or decades.
-I'm getting there – step by step!
-By the way, Granny, did you know that I became a “bionic” man, on 3/29/2016?
-Well, that's a story that I will share with Papaw, Granny and Papaw Ferrell, Mom, Dad, you, and so many others – once I get home!
+It may take a few years or decades.
+I'm getting there, step by step, by faith!
+By the way, Granny, did you know that I became a “bionic” man on 3/29/2016?
+Well, that's a story that I will share with Granny and Papaw Ferrell, Papaw Wood, Mom, Dad, you, and so many others, once I join you.

 Your “little Indian chief” is signing off now.
 I enjoyed talking with you, Granny!
 I LOVE YOU!
 YOU WERE THE GREATEST GRANNY THAT I COULD HAVE EVER HAD!